StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 !!! note "Available from version 5.5"
     Alert feeders are available starting from version 5.5.

-!!! warning "Platinum license required"
-    A Platinum license is required to use alert feeders.
-If the license expires or becomes inactive, existing alert feeders will be automatically deactivated.

 Alert feeders integrate external tools with TheHive without requiring them to push data.
 Instead, TheHive retrieves data from external systems on a scheduled basis.

 The primary goal of alert feeders is to enhance TheHive’s ingestion capabilities while minimizing reliance on external services for data retrieval.